utkuozbulak/pytorch-cnn-visualizations/README.md

 </table>

 ## Class Specific Image Generation
 This operation produces different outputs based on the model and the applied regularization method.
 Below, are some samples produced with L2 regularization from VGG19.
+Note that these images are generated with regular CNNs with optimizing the input (rather than the model weights) and not with GANs.

 <table border=0 width="50px" >
 	<tbody>